OrangeSpork/AdditionalAccessoryControls/README.md

 - Update Body Mesh Parented Accessories Every N Frames: Controls how many frames are real mesh synchronizations vs. interpolations.
 A value of 1 updates every frame (best results, worst performance).
 2 updates every other frame, 3 every 3 frames and so on.
 - History Key Frames for Body Mesh Parents (Advanced Option): How many frames of back history is used to build interpolation.
 3 is more responsive, 5 is smoother.
 - Body Mesh Parent Fast Action Threshold (Advanced Option): How fast moving things must be to force real calculation instead of interpolation.

+# Additional Functions

+Rebuild More Accessory Data: Hotkey only function, it is not defined by default - you will need to set the key in the Plugin Settings menu.
+Only functions in Maker, this will purge all Additional Accessory Data for the card and rebuild the plugin data from the equipped accessories.
+Use this to fix a bugged card either from old versions of the plugin that had some more accessory sync issues or from cards exported from Studio which often end up slightly messed up as a result.

+Note: You can tell the accessory data has de-synced if the more accessory visibility rule UI refuses to come up for a slot with an item in it or shows a different item in the slot than the main UI.
+At that point purging the plugin data and resetting rules is the only way to recover.